databricks/koalas/README.md

-# Koalas: Pandas APIs on Apache Spark <!-- omit in toc -->
+# Koalas: pandas APIs on Apache Spark <!-- omit in toc -->

-The Koalas project makes data scientists more productive when interacting with big data, by augmenting Apache Spark's Python DataFrame API to be compatible with Pandas'.
+The Koalas project makes data scientists more productive when interacting with big data, by augmenting Apache Spark's Python DataFrame API to be compatible with pandas'.

-Pandas is the de facto standard (single-node) dataframe implementation in Python, while Spark is the de facto standard for big data processing.
+pandas is the de facto standard (single-node) dataframe implementation in Python, while Spark is the de facto standard for big data processing.
 With this package, data scientists can:
- - Be immediately productive with Spark, with no learning curve, if one is already familiar with Pandas.
+ - Be immediately productive with Spark, with no learning curve, if one is already familiar with pandas.
- - Have a single codebase that works both with Pandas (tests, smaller datasets) and with Spark (distributed datasets).
+ - Have a single codebase that works both with pandas (tests, smaller datasets) and with Spark (distributed datasets).

 [![Build Status](https://travis-ci.com/databricks/koalas.svg?token=Rzzgd1itxsPZRuhKGnhD&branch=master)](https://travis-ci.com/databricks/koalas)
 [![Latest release](https://img.shields.io/pypi/v/koalas.svg)](https://pypi.org/project/koalas/)